CloudBuds/Blog-Site-1/README.md

 This is the Official Source-Code behind the Infinity Bots [Blog](https://blog.botlist.site)

 ## Features
-- Beautiful and simple design.
+- Beautiful, Simple and Hackable Design.
-- Markdown for content.
+- Utilizes Markdown for Post Content.
-- Tags support.
+- Support for Multiple Tags.
-- Dark / Light toggle.
+- Built-In Dark / Light mode toggle.
 - CSS variables, SCSS & BEM for styling.
 - 100, 100, 100, 100 score on Google Lighthouse.
 - Uses same front-matter fields as Dev.to.